f5devcentral/f5-agility-labs-sslviz/docs/class4/module1/lab03.rst

    - Click :guilabel:`Done`.

--  **Device Monitor** - (v6.0+) security service definitions can use specify custom monitors.
+-  **Device Monitor** - security service definitions can use specific custom monitors.
 For this lab, leave it set to the default :red:`/Common/gateway_icmp`.

 -  **Service Action Down** - SSLO also natively monitors the load balanced